kkalininMI/CECscraper/README.md

     This function extracts election-related links and urls from an html page of the Central Election Commission.

-    + html_file -- html file object.
+    + *html_file* -- html file object.
-    +	tabextract -- select the table number to extract in order to override the table selection algorithm.
+    +	*tabextract* -- a table number to extract in order to override the table selection algorithm.
-    +	hashid -- generate unique md5 hash id per election.
+    +	*hashid* -- generate a unique md5 hash id for election (TRUE).

 2. <em>listURLextractor (x)</em>

-    This function extracts election-related links from the lists or menus.
+    This function extracts links and urls from the lists or menus.

-    +	x -- link, list of links or data frame with links.
+    +	*x* -- link, list of links or data frame with links.

 3. <em>rowURLextractor (x, item, select = 1)</em>

-    This function extracts the links and urls from the page.
+    This function extracts the links and urls from the webpage.

-    +	x -- the list of urls or MenuListExtractor object.
+    +	*x* -- list of urls or MenuListExtractor object.
-    +	item -- link/expression that contains the url of interest.
+    +	*item* -- link/expression that contains the url of interest.
-    +	select -- select id of a single match among several identified by the algorithm.
+    +	*select* -- if more than one matched rows are found, define which one to work with.

 ### Data building function:
 4.  <em> dataBuilder (x, bylevel = NULL, ttime = FALSE, typedata = "slow", dnames = FALSE, tabextract = NULL, savetodir = "")</em>

-    This function builds the data frame from the webpage or listURLextractor/rowURLextractor objects.
+    This function builds the data frame from URLs or listURLextractor/rowURLextractor objects.

-    +	x -- link/list/data frame with links.
+    +	*x* -- link/list/data frame with links.
-    +	bylevel -- define data subsets for an output
+    +	*bylevel* -- defines data subsets for an output; by default, the whole data set will be returned.
-    + ttime -- checks if extracted data covers reported turnout over election day (TRUE) or not (FALSE).
+    + *ttime* -- checks if extracted data contains reported turnout during election day (TRUE) or not (FALSE).
-    +	typedata -- checks whether the data extracted from "svodnya tablitsa"(pivot table) link (fast approach) or "rezultaty vyborov" link (slow approach).
+    +	*typedata* -- "slow" if the data is extracted from "rezultaty vyborov" link (slow approach); "fast" if the data is extracted from "svodnya tablitsa" (pivot table) (fast approach).
-    +	dnames -- assign to column name labels original labels (TRUE) or not (FALSE).
+    +	*dnames* -- assign original labels to column names(TRUE).
-    +	tabextract -- select the table number to extract in order to override the table selection algorithm.
+    +	*tabextract* -- select the table number to extract in order to override the table selection algorithm.
-    +	savetodir -- save html data files to specified directory, i.e. "C:/Documents".
+    +	*savetodir* -- save html data files to specified directory, i.e. "C:/Documents".

 ### Auxiliary functions:
 5.  <em> dataMerger(x, byrow = TRUE) </em>

     This function merges the list of data objects together.

-    +	x -- the list of data objects.
+    +	*x* -- list of data objects.
-    +	byrow -- the list is merged by row or by column.
-If byrow==FALSE only two objects merged into a list.
+    +	*byrow* -- list is merged by row or by column.
+If byrow==FALSE only two objects are merged into a list.

 6.  <em> eftFormatter(x, Nvalid = "CEC", levels = TRUE) </em>

     This function reformats the data for its use with Election Forensics Toolkit.

-    +	x -- the object from Databuilder/DataMerger function.
+    +	*x* -- the object from Databuilder/DataMerger function.
-    +	Nvalid -- valid votes computed using either "CEC" (using the Central Election Comission's formula); "AllVotes" (total number of votes cast for all candidates).
+    +	*Nvalid* -- valid votes computed using either "CEC" (Central Election Comission's formula); "AllVotes" (total number of votes cast for all candidates).
-    +	levels -- add information on levels (TRUE) or not (FALSE) to the output.
+    +	*levels* -- add information on levels (TRUE) or not (FALSE) to the output.

 7.  <em> transliterate(v) </em>

     Returns transliterated expression.

-    +	v -- expression
+    +	*v* -- expression in Cyrillic.

-## II Extracting data on candidates
+## II Extraction data on the candidates
 8.  <em> scrapeCandidates(x, tabextract = NULL, savetodir = "") </em>

-    This function extracts the candidate-related data information from the webpages.
+    This function extracts the candidate-related data from the webpages.

-    +	x -- url, list of urls
+    +	*x* -- url, list of urls
-    +	tabextract -- select the table number to extract in order to override the table selection algorithm.
+    +	*tabextract* -- select the table number to extract in order to override the table selection algorithm.
-    +	savetodir -- save html downloaded data files in directory, i.e. "C:/Documents".
+    +	*savetodir* -- save downloaded html data files to directory, i.e. "C:/Documents".

 ## Tips for efficient webscraping

 1. Long-Path Approach vs. Short-Path Approach

-    Long-Path approach assumes that the URL accumulation starts with <em>fileURLextractor()</em> function.
-In other words, after the initial data search, all the search results must be saved as a single html file for later use by this function.
-The short-path approach assumes that the user can feed URLs directly into the list and row extraction functions without resorting to <em>fileURLextractor()</em> function.
-The latter approach, however, may prevent the user from getting certain "level" attributes like the date of election or election-specific hashids important for producing unique election identifiers.
+    Long-Path approach assumes that the URL accumulation starts with *fileURLextractor()* function.
+In other words, after initial data search on the CEC website, all search results are expected to be saved into a single html file for its later use by *fileURLextractor()* function.
+In contrast, the short-path approach assumes that the user can feed URLs directly into the list and row extraction functions without resorting to *fileURLextractor()* function (this cuts down on the number of required steps).
+The latter approach, however, may prevent the user from getting certain *level* attributes like the date of election or election-specific hashids required for unique election identifiers.

-2. Automated Webscraping vs. Prudent Webscraping
+2. Automated Webscraping vs. Looping

-    With the help of <em>dataBuilder()</em> it is possible to webscrape literary hundreds of elections and collect the data across thousands of locations, but this can also drastically increase the chances of arbitrary errors in one of the elections and high probability of losing all previously scrapped data.
-If the user attempts to webscrape many elections at once, a much more prudent approach would be to place <em>CECscraper</em> functions within the loop and save the data as R objects using <em>saveRDS()</em> in R.
+    With the help of *dataBuilder()* it is possible to webscrape literary hundreds of elections and collect data across thousands of locations, but this can also drastically increase the chances of arbitrary errors in one of the elections and high probability of losing all previously scraped data.
+If the user attempts to webscrape many elections at once, a more prudent approach would be to place *CECscraper* functions within the loop and save the data as R objects using *saveRDS()* in R.

 3. Slow Webscraping vs. Fast Webscraping

-    On the website of the Central Election Commission electoral data is provided in two different formats:  "Rezul'taty vyborov" (Electoral results)      and <em>"Svodnaya tablitsa rezul'tatov vyborov"</em> (<em>"Summary table of electoral results"</em>).
-If the webscraping of the first format takes relatively long time to implement (it contains deeper data structure with less data per page), the second format is much faster (it contains shallower data structure with more information per page).
-Both approaches "slow" or "faster" can be used interchangeably, but slow web scrapping is more error      prone.
+    On the website of the Central Election Commission electoral data is provided in two different formats:  *Rezul'taty vyborov* (Election results) and *Svodnaya tablitsa rezul'tatov vyborov* (*Summary table of election results*).
+If the first format takes relatively long time to implement (it contains deeper data structure with less data per page), the second format is much faster (it contains shallower data structure with more information per page).
+Both approaches "slow" or "fast" can be used interchangeably, but slow webscraping is more error prone.

 4. Table Search Automation vs. Manual Selection

-    Both <em>dataBuilder()</em> and  <em>scrapeCandidates()</em> functions contain in-built detection algorithm designed to automatically select the table that is used for data extraction.
-The webpage can consist of up to 12 different tables and subtables.
-If dataBuilder() and                    scrapeCandidates() produce an error message the algorithm must have failed to detect correct table.
-In case of an error, the user need to rely on trial-and-error approach of defining the table number via tabextract parameter.
+    Both *dataBuilder()* and *scrapeCandidates()* functions contain in-built detection algorithm designed to automatically select the table used for data extraction.
+The webpage can be made of a dozen of tables and subtables.
+If *dataBuilder()* and  *scrapeCandidates()* result in an error message, this might be due to algorithm's failure in finding correct table.
+In case of an error, the user is advised to apply trial-and-error approach in setting tabextract to an appropriate table parameter.

 5. Transliteration

-    All Cyrillic characters are transliterated.
-In order to use rowURLextractor() efficiently, the user needs transliterate Cyrillic text via the  transliterate() function.
+    All Cyrillic characters are internally transliterated.
+In order to use *rowURLextractor()* efficiently, the user needs to transliterate Cyrillic text via the  *transliterate()* function.

 # Examples

-### *Task 1: Webscrape the region-level electoral data for presidential election 2018 using the slow webscrapping approach.*
+### *Task 1: Webscrape the region-level electoral data for presidential election 2018 using the slow webscraping approach.*

-Let’s use a short-path approach by feeding the root url into the set of URL extractor functions:
-The sequence of steps is as follows:
+Let’s use the short-path approach by feeding root URL into a set of URL extractor functions.
+A possible sequence of steps would be follows:

 ![Picture 1](Inst/Task1p1.png)